Omega 3 Fish Oil --

 - Suppresses formation of dangerous trans fats for a healthier fish oil

 - Uses no artificial colors, flavors, or preservatives

 - A full spectrum of seven naturally occurring omega 3 fatty acids including EPA, DHA, ALA and more.

 - Contains higher levels of EPA and DHA than leading brands

-It is for these reasons that I confidently recommend the brand that I trust and what I consider as the finest omega 3 fish oil.
+It is for these reasons that I confidently recommend the brand that I trust and consider as the finest omega 3 fish oil.

 *Omega-3 Fish Oil Disclaimer: Health statements on this page have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease